-Jefferson Community College’s On-Campus Student Employment Program includes Federal Work Study and JCC Student Aid.
+Jefferson Community College’s On-Campus Student Employment Program includes Federal Work Study and JCC Student Tutors.
 The difference between the two programs is the source from which the funding is available.
-The Federal Work Study Program funds are provided by the Federal Government, and Student Aid funds are provided by the JCC College budget.
+The Federal Work Study Program funds are provided by the Federal Government, and Student Tutor funds are provided by the JCC College budget.
 Guidelines differ between the two programs.

 Eligibility Requirements for the Federal Work Study Program – Students Must:

 - Be a U.S. citizen or in the U.S. for other than a temporary purpose with the intention

 - Be Matriculated and currently enrolled for a minimum of 6 credit hours.